People - GLOBE Observer

 I have been a part of the GLOBE Program through GLOBE Observer since 2021, but I started to get more active in 2023.
 My passion is monitoring mosquitos and clouds with the GLOBE Observer app.
 I took my team members from The Bahamas Storm Chasers to a beach to create and distribute mosquito traps.
 Everyone was super excited about this project.

-Monique, third from the left, leads a group of volunteers from The Bahamas Storm Chasers in creating mosquito traps in order to track mosquitoes.
+Monique, third from the left, leads a group of volunteers from The

 Recently I have been participating in various weather events like the St. Andrews International School sustainability eco fair, and the Ministry of Health for Disaster Preparedness.
 At these expos, I introduce GLOBE Observer so that others can get involved.

-I hope that one day that I will become a lecturer to teach kids about why it is so important for us to help with data collection for citizen science, including The GLOBE Program.
+I hope that one day that I will become a lecturer to teach kids about why it is so important for us to help with data collection for citizen science, including the GLOBE Program.
 Every time I send in my cloud reports, I get an email from NASA saying my cloud observations match NASA's observations.
 Now I have a passion for weather even more now than ever.
-It's a pleasure to be part of a global team with The GLOBE Program!
+It's a pleasure to be part of a global team with the GLOBE Program!